sohamw03/neovim/README.md

-# NeoVim Configuration
+# Neovim Configuration

-This is my NeoVim configuration.
+This is my Neovim configuration.